How to Test Your Internet Speed Properly

 - Check your provider's website or social media for any known local outages.

 - Contact your provider's technical support.
-Tell them the exact steps you've taken (e.g., "I tested on a wired connection with no other devices") and give them your speed test results.
+Tell them the exact steps you have taken (e.g., "I tested on a wired connection with no other devices").

 - If the problem persists, you may be entitled to leave your contract.
-Check Ofcom's rules on broadband speeds.
+Check Ofcom's rules on broadband speeds (UK) or file a complaint with the FCC (USA).

 Frequently Asked Questions